edgeimpulse/blender-synthetic-data-scene/README.md

 ```

 ### Run the script in Blender
-Open Blender
+1. Open Blender

-Switch to the Scripting workspace
+2. Switch to the Scripting workspace

-Load render_diorama.py
+3. Paste the contents from render_diorama.py

-Click Run Script
+4. Click Run Script

 The script will:

-Load the diorama and car models
+* Load the diorama and car models

-Position cars in a circle
+* Position cars in a circle

-Set up lighting and camera
+* Set up lighting and camera

-Render 36 PNG images into output_folder
+* Render 36 PNG images into output_folder

 ### Upload to Edge Impulse
-Use Edge Impulse Studio (GUI) or the CLI uploader to add the generated images to your project for annotation and training.
+Use any method of your own choosing to upload to Edge Impulse by following out [Data Aquistion Docs](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition)